Alex2242/benchmarks/README.md

 ## Architectures

-Check $url for the best architecture to use with your hardware.
+Check [CUDA GPUs](https://developer.nvidia.com/cuda-gpus) for the best architecture to use with your hardware.
 `compute_20,sm_20` is used by default for wider compatibility, remplace it in CMakeLists.txt with yours.